INSPIRE-MIF/caniuse/docs/gml.md

 ***Test expected outcome:***

 the data is loaded and displayed in the map.
 Note: the data set was downloaded from INSPIRE Geoportal - it contains 1000 features.

-Note: in the testcases folder of the caniuse repository, the zip file ad.address.gml.zip (340MB).
-It contains address data from Luxemburg downloaded from the geoportal and also used for testing client beheviour with big files.
-The GML file was too big for upload on gitHub, so it is provided as a zip archive.
+***Note:*** in the 'testcases' folder of the caniuse repository it is provided the zip file ad.address.gml.zip (340MB).
+It contains address data from Luxemburg downloaded from the INSPIRE Geoportal that was also used for testing client beheviour with big files.
+The GML file is too big for upload on gitHub, so it is provided as a zip archive.

 ## Geometry